-Today we’ll highlight five collaboration tools that we consider a must-have for remote teams to ensure a productive and hassle-free collaboration in 2021.
+Today we’ll highlight five collaboration tools for remote teams that we consider a must-have to ensure a productive and hassle-free collaboration in 2022.

 In case you need a deep dive into what team collaboration tools are, these are all of the work apps that allow you to track projects, tasks and exchange updates with your teams and colleagues.
 These tools, especially in today’s remote-first environment are the backbone of any company that needs to ensure that teams across different locations are offered a productive work environment.

 Although the market for teamwork software has been dominated by the likes of Trello, Asana, etc. It’s crucial to also keep an eye on the lesser-known apps, which definitely deserve recognition.